 Q: What’s new?

 A: The APS contribution amounts remain unchanged from the previous year.
-Adjustments have been made to the amounts of complimentary disability insurance and survivor benefit provided for pastors whose churches contribute to the Pensions and Benefits Fund.
+Adjustments have been made to the amounts of complimentary disability insurance and Survivor Benefit provided for eligible pastors whose churches contribute to the Pensions and Benefits Fund.
 Details are below.

 Q: What is an Annual Pension Supplement (APS) contribution?

-A: This is intended as a basic retirement contribution to the Nazarene 403(b) Retirement Savings Plan accounts of eligible full-time Nazarene ministers whose churches pay at least 50 percent of their Pensions and Benefits Fund allocation according to Funding the Mission.
+A: This is a basic retirement contribution to the Nazarene 403(b) Retirement Savings Plan accounts of eligible full-time Nazarene ministers whose churches pay at least 50% of their Pensions and Benefits Fund allocation based on Funding the Mission data.
 The current base APS contribution amount is $200.

-A: District superintendents and senior pastors who are district licensed or ordained are eligible due to their assigned role.
-Other ordained elders, deacons, district-licensed ministers and district-credentialed lay persons who meet the full-time, full-livelihood criteria will also receive an APS contribution.
+A: District superintendents and senior pastors who are district-licensed or ordained are eligible because of their assigned role.
+Other ordained elders, deacons, district-licensed ministers and district-credentialed lay persons who meet the full-time, full-livelihood criteria also receive an APS contribution.
 Ministry assignments that may be considered are District Assignment; District Interim Assigned; Pastoral Service; Evangelist, Tenured; Evangelist, Registered; Evangelist, Commissioned; Song Evangelist, Registered; Song Evangelist, Commissioned; Minister of Music; and Christian Education Minister.
-Co-pastors would both be eligible.
-See more details in the "Eligibility Criteria" section below.
+Co-pastors are both eligible.
+See details in the "Eligibility Criteria" section below.

 Q: What is a bonus APS contribution?

-A: If a church pays 100 percent or more of its P&B Fund allocation, each minister who received an APS base contribution will also receive an APS bonus contribution equal to 10 percent of the P&B Fund amount paid by his or her church.
-Bonus amounts for churches with more than one eligible minister will be shared equally by all who serve that church.
+A: If a church pays 100% or more of its P&B Fund allocation, those who receive an APS base contribution also receive an APS bonus contribution equal to 10% of the P&B Fund amount paid by their church.
+Note that the bonus amount for churches with more than one eligible minister is shared equally by eligible participants.

 Q: What is the 403(b) match?

-A: If a church pays 100 percent or more of its P&B Fund AND Education Fund allocation, each minister who received an APS base contribution also will receive an APS bonus contribution equal to 10 percent of the P&B Fund amount paid by his or her church AND will also receive a 50 percent match of his or her personal (by salary reduction or salary addition) Nazarene 403(b) Retirement Savings Plan account contributions (to a maximum of $250 annually).
+A: If a church pays 100% or more of its P&B Fund and Education Fund allocation, those who receive an APS base contribution also receive an APS bonus contribution equal to 10% of the P&B Fund amount paid by their church and a 50% match of their personal (by salary reduction or addition) Nazarene 403(b) Retirement Savings Plan account contributions (up to a maximum of $250 annually).

-Q: Does P&B provide a death benefit for pastors?
+Q: Does P&B provide a Survivor Benefit for pastors?

 A: Yes.
 The Survivor Benefit is available to all eligible full-time U.S. active and retired ministers.
-The amount of coverage is $30,000 for ministers age 50 and under; $15,000 for ministers age 51 to 70, and $7,500 for ministers age 71 to 75.
+For active ministers the amount of coverage is based on age: 50 and under = $30K, 51 to 70 = $15K, and 71 to 75 = $7.5K.
+For retired ministers (and active over age 75), the Survivor Benefit is based on years of service: 10 to 20 years = $1.5K, 21 to 30 years = $3K, and 31+ years = $6K.
 Note, to receive this benefit, active ministers must serve in a church that pays toward its annual P&B Fund allocation.
-Supplemental coverage also may be purchased.
-Visit this link for details.
+Supplemental group term life insurance is also available.
+Visit this link or contact email@example.com for details.

 Q: Does P&B provide complimentary long-term disability insurance for pastors?

 A: Yes.
-Basic disability insurance coverage is provided for all eligible full-time Nazarene ministers receiving their first year of full-time active service credit after January 1, 1996, whose churches contribute to the P&B Fund.
+Basic long-term disability insurance coverage is provided for all eligible full-time Nazarene ministers receiving their first year of full-time active service credit after January 1, 1996, whose churches contribute to the P&B Fund.
 The maximum monthly amount of the benefit is $500.
 Additional disability insurance may be purchased by the minister or the local church.
-(See P&B-Provided Benefits for details).
+See P&B-Provided Benefits for details.

-Q: For those not serving a local church, or who are serving under district assignment, what benefits are they eligible for?
+Q: Are benefits available for those not serving a local church, or who serve under district assignment?

-A: Full-time evangelists, full-time district-assigned ministers, and district superintendents will receive $1,000 base APS contributions.
-Survivor benefit and long-term disability insurance coverage are the same as for all ministers whose churches contribute to the P&B Fund.
+A: Full-time evangelists, full-time district-assigned ministers, and district superintendents receive $1,000 base APS contributions.
+Survivor Benefit and long-term disability insurance coverage for these individuals are the same as for ministers whose churches contribute to the P&B Fund.

-Q: When will base and bonus APS contributions be made?
+Q: When are base and bonus APS contributions made to my account?

-A: Since these contributions are based upon the amount of P&B Fund paid, payments are not made until after the close of the fiscal year for which they are payable.
-This is typically at least 90 days after the end of your district’s fiscal year.
+A: Since these contributions are based on the amount of P&B Fund paid, payments are not made until after the close of the fiscal year for which they are payable.
+This is typically at least 90 days after the end of a district’s fiscal year.
 APS contributions are subject to district office verification of eligibility.

-A: It is anticipated that these contributions will be processed in the first quarter of the calendar year following the calendar year in which your contributions were made.
-For example, any salary reduction or salary addition contributions made in 2021 would be matched in the first quarter in 2022.
+A: Usually, these contributions are processed in the first quarter of the calendar year following the year in which your contributions were made.
+For example, any salary reduction or salary addition contributions made in 2022 would be matched in the first quarter of 2023.

 Q: I am a grandfathered participant under the Basic Pension Plan (BPP).
-Will the 403(b) match contributions be used as an offset against my BPP benefit like the base/bonus contributions are?
+Are 403(b) matching contributions used as an offset against my BPP benefit as with base/bonus contributions?

-Q: My church contributes to a retirement plan other than the Nazarene 403(b) Plan.
-Can we instruct P&B to send 403(b) match contributions to that plan?
+Q: My church contributes to a retirement plan other than the Nazarene 403(b).
+Can we instruct P&B to send 403(b) matching contributions to that plan?

 A: No. To qualify for matching funds, contributions must be made to your Nazarene 403(b) Retirement Savings Plan account with Fidelity Investments.

-Q: What date should be used for eligibility determination?
+Q: What date is used for eligibility determination?

-A: The first January 1 following commencement of full-time active service, and each January 1 until the participant no longer meets the criteria.
+A: The date for eligibility is the first January 1 following commencement of full-time active service, and each January 1 thereafter until the participant no longer meets the criteria.

 Q: What service is considered full-time and full-livelihood?

-A: For evangelists, full-time and full-livelihood service is defined as no fewer than 30 Sundays or 26 revival events (as defined by the General Board, Church of the Nazarene) per calendar year, in Nazarene churches on U.S. districts that pay U.S. P&B Fund allocations.
+A: For evangelists, full-time and full-livelihood service is considered to be no fewer than 30 Sundays or 26 revival events (as defined by the General Board, Church of the Nazarene) per calendar year, in Nazarene churches on U.S. districts that pay U.S. P&B Fund allocations.
 Service not in local Nazarene churches must be affiliated with the Church of the Nazarene.
 An evangelist must satisfy one or the other alternative criteria, which may not be used in combination to receive an APS contribution.

-- Any year in which a Participant is already receiving benefits under the Basic Pension portion of the Nazarene Single Defined Benefit Plan is not eligible to receive a contribution under this plan.
+- In the year that a participant begins to receive a benefit under the Basic Pension portion of the Nazarene Single Defined Benefit Plan, they are no longer eligible to receive an APS contribution.

-What other assignments may be eligible for a contribution?
+What other assignments may be eligible for an APS contribution?

 The Impact of P&B Fund Payment Levels:

 Q: My church pays less than 100% of our P&B Fund allocation.
-How will this affect what I receive in benefits from P&B?
+How does this affect what I receive?

 A: We understand that reaching 100% is not always possible, but every church can pay something.
-If a church pays only $1, survivor benefit and disability coverage are provided.
+If a church pays at least $1, a Survivor Benefit and long-term disability coverage of $500 a month are provided.
 Depending on the percentage paid, an eligible full-time minister will have either these coverages alone or with retirement benefits.

-Q: My church does not pay anything to the P&B Fund.
-How will this affect what I receive in benefits from P&B?
+Q: My church pays nothing to the P&B Fund.
+How does this affect what I receive?

-A: Because of funding constraints, it is no longer possible to provide any benefits to ministers serving churches that contribute nothing to the P&B Fund.
+A: Because of funding constraints, it is no longer possible to provide benefits to ministers whose churches contribute nothing to the P&B Fund.

 Q: My church employs more than one full-time minister.
-How do you determine how much each minister will receive in benefits from P&B?
+How do you determine the amount of APS available for ministers of multi-staff churches?

 A: P&B uses the chart below to determine the number of APS base grants provided per church.
-As you can see, the more money contributed into the P&B Fund provides for a larger number of APS base grants
+As you can see, the more money contributed into the P&B Fund, the greater the number of APS base grants available.

 |Annual Church P&B